-The President is a graduate of the prestigious Executive Leadership Institute of the League for Innovation in the Community College; and also is a graduate of the Institute for Leadership Effectiveness, University of Tennessee-Knoxville.
+The president is a graduate of the prestigious Executive Leadership Institute of the League for Innovation in the Community College, and he is also a graduate of the Institute for Leadership Effectiveness, University of Tennessee-Knoxville.